-The Birth of Venus is Botticelli's most famous painting.
-The picture is painted on canvas a less expensive alternative to a wooden support, this would suggest that the Venus was intended for a less formal setting than a Palace.
-It hung at Castello in the country villa of the Medici along with another of the artist's mythological offerings the "Primavera" this would indicate that the work was commissioned by the Medici family.
-However, we do not know which member of that family was responsible for commissioning the painting.
+The picture is painted on canvas a less expensive alternative to the wooden supports commonly used at the time.
+This would suggest that the Venus was intended for a less formal setting than a Palace.
+It hung at Castello in the country villa of the powerful Medici family along with another of the artist's mythological offerings the "Primavera".

-Venus is depicted standing upright in an oversized clamshell, her posture is unstable and off balance, her hands attempt to modestly cover her statuesque beauty as her long, golden hair billows in the breeze.
+Venus is depicted standing upright in an oversized clamshell, her posture is unstable and off balance, her hands attempt to modestly cover her statuesque beauty as her long golden hair billows in the breeze.
 Roses float from the sky in a reference to their origin which coincided with the birth of the Goddess.
 She rises from the sea looking like a classical statue and floating on a seashell in what is surely one of the most recognisable images in the history of art.

 Botticelli also used Simonetta as the model for several other women in his paintings supporting the view that he was in love with her.

 In fact, Simonetta died at the early age of twenty-two and Botticelli expressed a wish to be buried at her feet.
-It is thought that Simonetta was born at Portovenere in Liguria, romantically this is the birthplace of the goddess Venus.

 Personal Opinion: -

-What a fantastic image by Botticelli, you must to admire his simple, but highly effective line drawing.
+What a fantastic image by Botticelli, you must admire his simple, but highly effective line drawing.
 This will always be...
 Venus.

 Again, a beautifully executed double image of the gods.